 Well, Sheldon, I found this to be one of the most provocative questions I have heard in a long time.
 This really forced me to ponder some things that I hadn’t thought of before.
-So thank you and it is just a great example of how asking questions is the key to going deeper in the Bible and what we think.
-So I don’t know that I have the answer here, but I will tell you what I have been thinking about.
+So thank you, and it is just a great example of how asking questions is the key to going deeper in the Bible and what we think.
+I don’t know that I have the answer here, but I will tell you what I have been thinking about.

-Another way to see it is that God sometimes looks at our lives through the narrow lens that focuses on our sin or our pain and he would be angry or grieved.
-It said Jesus looked around on them with anger, grieved at their hardness of heart in Mark 3.
-So grief and anger happening together.
+Another way to see it is that God sometimes looks at our lives through the narrow lens that focuses on our sin or our pain, and he would be angry or grieved.
+Scripture says Jesus “looked around at them with anger, grieved at their hardness of heart” in Mark 3:5.
+So grief and anger are happening together.
 I think God can feel that when he looks through the narrow lens at your life.
-Or he can open the lens to the wider aperture and see our sin and our pain in relationship to the whole panorama of his millions of purposes and approve of the tapestry that he is weaving in history, including our own pain and sin in it, and thus rejoice over all his works.
-So he can be looking though the wide lens and rejoicing, looking through the narrow lens and grieving and suffering.
+Or he can open the lens to the wider aperture and see our sin and our pain in relationship to the whole panorama of his millions of purposes, and approve of the tapestry that he is weaving in history, including our own pain and sin in it, and thus rejoice over all his works.
+So, he can be looking through the wide lens and rejoicing and looking through the narrow lens and grieving and suffering.

-There are hundreds of glimpses of God’s joy and our joy in the age to come when we are done with sinning.
-But mostly the Bible is the story of our sinning and God’s painful and merciful dealing with it.
-God enters in to our pain-filled world in Jesus and he is called “a man of sorrows and acquainted with grief.”
-So he is a high priest who can sympathize with us in our sorrows and in our pain.
-That is what we would expect is that this man who came into the world precisely to suffer is going to look like a suffer almost every time we see him rather than a person who is chipper all the time, even though he went to parties and they called him a glutton and winebibber.
+There are hundreds of glimpses of God’s joy and our joy in the age to come when we are done sinning.
+But mostly, the Bible is the story of our sinning and God’s painful and merciful dealing with it.
+God enters our pain-filled world in Jesus, and he is called “a man of sorrows and acquainted with grief” (Isaiah 53:3).
+So, he is a “high priest who is [not] unable to sympathize with our weaknesses” (Hebrews 4:15) —in our sorrows and in our pain.
+That is what we would expect — that this man who came into the world precisely to suffer is going to look like a sufferer almost every time we see him, rather than a person who is chipper all the time, even though he went to parties, and they called him a glutton and winebibber.
 He was sorrowful, yet always rejoicing.